top of page

 (he/him)

 Douglas Pullin (he/him) has been teaching at PIMC since 2004.
-He is a lineage holder and authorized to teach in the Insight Meditation tradition of U Ba Kin, Ruth Denison, and Robert Beatty.
+He is a lineage holder and authorized to teach in the Insight Meditation tradition of U Ba Kin and Ruth Denison.
 Douglas graduated from the Spirit Rock sponsored Community Dharma Leader Training with Tara Brach and James Baraz in 2008.
 Douglas is currently a student of Mathew Flickstein in the Bhante Gunaratana lineage from Sri Lanka.
 Douglas has a master’s degree in counseling psychology, and master’s in clinical social work.
 He has over 25 years of non-profit management experience in community mental healthcare.
 In addition to teaching at PIMC, Douglas offers mindfulness-based psychotherapy and consultation in independent practice.
 Douglas also works as a consultant in the nonprofit social service field.
 He enjoys meditation retreats, going for runs in the woods, hiking, and gardening.

 Meditation Teacher